regisphilibert/rp_hugo/content/post/page-resources-manage/index.md

 We already reviewed its [default](#name-string), now you can overwrite it.

-Now remember those functions `.Match` and `.ByMatch`?
+Now remember those functions `.Match` and `.GetMatch`?
 This is what they use, the `.Name`.
 So once we apply a custom `name` to yummy-cupcake.jpg, you will have to .Match this new name and not the filename.
 In our case, trying to match yummy-cupcake.jpg:
 ```
 {{ .Resources.Match "*/yummy-*" }} 🚫
 {{ .Resources.Match "*/cupcake-*" }} ✅